colinseper/CodingJourney/README.md

 ● <a href= "https://www.coursera.org/learn/algorithms-part1" target ="blank"> Algorithms I</a> and <a href="https://www.coursera.org/learn/algorithms-part2"> Algorithms II </a>(IP) - (I only completed Week 1-2, and 4 from Algorithms II.
 I will explain why later):

+● ? - (Full-Stack Project with React Frontend, Java Backend, and MongoDB for the Database) - waiting for computer